rive-app/rive-ios/CONTRIBUTING.md

 Note: the 'dependencies' directory is just a cache of what the configure.sh script downloads.
 It can be removed if you suspect it is out of date, and then just rerun the script (./scripts/configure.sh)

-### Changing rive-cpp/skia
+### Changing rive-runtime/skia

 Changes within the rive-ios should just be reflected when you make builds.
-If you make changes within the `rive-cpp` submodule you will need to compile the prebuilt libraries, this can take a reasonably long time, but as long as you are working on rive-cpp with no uncommitted changes, it will fall back to using the cache, so you will only need to build once.
+If you make changes within the `rive-runtime` submodule you will need to compile the prebuilt libraries, this can take a reasonably long time, but as long as you are working on rive-runtime with no uncommitted changes, it will fall back to using the cache, so you will only need to build once.

 ### Testing changes